Pinellas History Day

 How can I learn more about National and Pinellas History Day?

-We need two kinds of judges: on-site and off-site.
+We need two kinds of judges: preliminary round and final round.

 How does judging work?

-- Judges will be trained, either on site or via podcasts/videos using the National History Day rulebook and judging forms.
-Judges will evaluate one category at a time, as part of judging teams.
+- Judges will be trained, either in our live virtual session or from the recording of that session, using the National History Day rulebook and judging forms.
+Judges will evaluate one category as part of judging teams.

 What if I am not a history expert?

-To sign up for Pinellas History Day, please complete the Judges Sign Up Form
+To sign up for Pinellas History Day, please visit our competition site.

 - You don’t have to be a history expert!
 Instead, judging teams will be trained to recognize historical quality, to note connection to the theme, and to identify clarity of presentation.